-Historically, our principal uses of cash have included operating expenses, particularly selling expenses, and working capital (principally inventory purchases), as well as capital expenditures, stock repurchases, dividends, debt repayment and the development of operations in new markets.
+Historically, our principal uses of cash have included operating expenses, particularly selling expenses, and working capital (principally inventory purchases), as well as capital expenditures, stock repurchases, dividends, debt repayment, and the development of operations in new markets.
 We have at times incurred long-term debt in order to fund strategic transactions and stock repurchases.
-We typically generate positive cash flow from operations due to favorable margins and have generally relied on cash from operations to fund operating activities.
-We generated \$275.3 million in cash from operations during 2016, compared to \$322.1 million in cash from operations during 2015.
-This decrease in cash generated from operations during 2016 reflects the payment of a significant amount of items that were accrued as of the end of 2015, particularly commissions based on limited-time offers during December 2015.
+We typically generate positive cash flow from operations due to favorable margins and have generally relied on cash flow from operations to fund operating activities.
+However, during 2014 we used \$56.5 million in cash for operations, compared to generating \$530.2 million in cash in 2013, due to three primary factors.
+First, we had a significant amount of accrued expenses at the end of December 2013, following record sales and a record number of sales representatives who qualified for incentive trips.
+The selling expenses and incentive trip expenses, although accrued in 2013, were paid in 2014.
+Second, we had significant amounts payable at the end of December 2013, as we built a large amount of inventory for planned product launches in 2014.
+Finally, the decrease in revenue due to disruption of our Mainland China business lowered our net income in 2014.
+As we worked through these issues, we generated positive cash flow from operations in the second half of 2014 of \$128.4 million.